 A high-performance umbilical cable typically contains multiple types of elements to handle power, control, video, and telemetry.
 Thus you will find a mixture of larger conductor power cables, twisted-pair and multi-conductor elements, coaxial cable, and fibre-optic cable in various combinations to meet the specific needs of the application.

 An umbilical cable is typically constructed in several concentric layers.
 Fig. 1 shows a type of construction designed by TE Connectivity that combines power, multimode and single-mode fibre-optic cables, and a shielded quad cable in a double-armoured cable.
+[Page Break]

 As you can see this is a complex design and it is important that all elements work together in harmony to provide the required power, data and mechanical criteria.
 Each layer is defined not by function, but by the diameter of each cable element to maintain concentricity.